nuodb/nuodb-compose/README.md

 * `distributed` (default)
   * This is a database comprising a _separate_ container for each database process:
     * Separate AP (admin), TE, and SM containers - one for each NuoDB process;
-    * This is the way NuoDB is deployed in production and under Kubernetes, but may be overkill for a local machine - especially a laptop.
+    * This is the same topology used when NuoDB is deployed in production and under Kubernetes, but may be overkill for a local machine - especially a laptop.
 * `distributed + insights`
   * This is a database comprising 3 separate containers for the database processes (as above), plus additional containers including `influxdb` and `grafana` to enable metrics publishing and display.
   * This is currently the _only_ configuration that supports NuoDB `Insights` monitoring.